 - Shorter payment terms, including outright purchase, are also available

 - 30 month Freedom Tech Advanced Repair Service at no additional cost.
 Terms and conditions apply.

 - The iPad belongs to the parent at the end of the lease term at no additional cost

 - No upfront deposit and no cost for accidental damage repairs/replacements

-All orders should be placed by midnight on March 9th.
-Direct debits will begin around 25th March.
-The first direct debit must clear your bank or the order will be cancelled.
-There is some uncertainty at present over stock availability but we expect to be able to hand out iPads during mid-late April.
+All orders should be placed by midnight on Tuesday, October 10th.
+Direct debits will begin around 25th October.
+The first direct debit must clear your bank or the order may be cancelled.
+There is some uncertainty at present over stock availability but we expect to be able to hand out iPads in early November.

 Participating families must keep up payments or return the iPad to school.
 This is a leasing scheme where the school owns the iPad until all payments have been completed.
 If your child leaves HHS before the end of the lease, you must either return the iPad to us or pay off the remaining balance as a lump sum.

 We will continue to support families that bring personal iPads to school or wish to purchase a new iPad for their child independently of the school scheme.
 Our minimum specification for personal devices is any iPad capable of running iPadOS 16.
 Parents are strongly advised to buy insurance cover and a strong case if choosing this option.

 Limited funds are available to support families where there is genuine hardship and parents are asked to contact Mr Roper in confidence via the form below if this is the case.

 Freedom Tech Advanced Repair Service (FTARS)